 Should I use a free VPN or a paid VPN?
 Or perhaps a better way to phrase the question: why should I pay for a VPN when there are free options available?
 It’s a common question, and I’d like to spend some time giving you a thorough answer.
-These differences between a free VPN vs paid VPN so you can help you decide which one would make sense for your situation.
+These differences between free and paid VPNs will help you decide which one would make sense for your situation.

 Let’s face it: when it comes down to price, free is always going to sound more appealing than having to dish out $50+ on an annual VPN subscription.